What is giardiasis?

 - Giardiasis is an infection caused by a parasite called Giardia.
 It causes diarrhea.

-- Several medications are available that cure the infection.
+- Several medicines are available that cure the infection.

 - Before your visit, write down questions you want answered.